 I am a cognitive/evolutionary anthropologist with a particular interest in computational science.
 While I have a “traditional” PhD in anthropology, during my career I worked with quite diverse researchers: artificial life/roboticists in Roma, primatologists in Leipzig, and a not-well-identifiable bunch of people (with prominence of ethologists and mathematicians) in the Centre for the Study of Cultural Evolution (Stockholm/Bologna).
 In 2013 and 2014 I have been a Newton Research Fellow in the Department of Archeology and Anthropology at the University of Bristol.
 I am now based in the School of Innovation Science of the Eindhoven University of Technology, where I work mainly with Krist Vaesen, in a project called (quite fittingly!)
 “Darwinizing culture: the status of cultural evolutionary theory as a science”.

 I think that the study of human behaviour and culture should be a scientific and multidisciplinary enterprise.
-My research was initially based on mathematical modelling and computers simulations, but I expanded my interests in the last years towards quantitative data analysis and experiments.
-My empirical works are grounded in an interest for theoretical questions in cultural evolution and cognitive anthropology: currently, my main research goal concerns the integration of cognitive aspects in cultural evolution.
+While in my research I use computational models (see a recent example here) and laboratory experiments (see here or here), I consider my contribution related mainly to the analysis of large, naturally occurring, datasets to investigate especially modern human culture.
+My empirical works are grounded in an interest for theoretical questions in cultural evolution and cognitive anthropology.
+To this goal, I explore a quite broad set of phenomena, such as folktales, digital media, fiction, or even fads in dog breeds.
 Here is my CV for contact information, and a page with my publications.
+My research has been extensively covered by various media, including Nature and Science.
 This is my Google Scholar Profile.